Scattering Signatures of Invasion Percolation: Bulk germs

 Because the percolation transition is continuous, we expect the above results to also apply right above $p_c$.
-For fixed germs, two changes occur as $p$ further increases.
-First, preexisting disconnected clusters can connect into larger clusters, and, second, new clusters can appear or preexisting clusters can abruptly grow in size by connection to another cluster previouly unselected.
+For a fixed germ fraction, two changes occur as $p$ further increases.
+First, preexisting disconnected clusters can connect into larger clusters, and, second, new clusters can be selected or preexisting clusters can abruptly grow in size by connection to another cluster previouly unselected.
 Since the structure factor is unsensitive to the fact that selected sites belong or not to the same cluster, the first process barely affects $p_{\rm eff}$ and $I_N(Q \to 0)$.
-The second process is expected to decrease $I_N(Q \to 0)$, but is not easy to evaluate.
-Our simulations show that, as long as $\xi>d_g$, $I_N(Q \to 0) $ and $p_{\rm eff}$ behave similarly to right below $p_c$: $p_{\rm eff}\propto x_g.d_g^{d_f} \sim d_g^{d_f-3}$, and $I_N(Q \to 0) \propto d_g^{d_1}$.
-In the opposite situation $\xi\ll d_g$ (\textit{i.e.} far above $p_c$), $I_N ( Q \to 0)$ and $p_{\rm eff}$ approach power laws as a function of $\xi$, with respective exponents $d_2\approx $ 2.25 (10\% smaller than $d_f$) and $d_f-3\approx$ -0.48.
-These properties reflect the fact that, for small $\xi$, most selected sites belong to the percolating cluster.
-The fractal structure of the percolating cluster up to the scale $\xi$ then accounts for $p_{\rm eff} \propto \xi^{d_f-3}$ and $I_N(Q \to 0) $ behaving close to $\xi ^{d_f}$ (the difference between $d_2$ and $d_f$ resulting from the inter-correlations of the larger cluster with the other clusters).
+A theoretical evaluation of the second process is not straightforward.
+Fig.~\ref{fig:SdeQaprespc}b and Fig.~\ref{fig:scalingpeff} respectively show that, above $p_c$, $I_N(Q \to 0)$ and $p_{\rm eff}$ behave similarly to right below $p_c$ as long as $ \xi >d_g $.
+Namely, $I_N(Q \to 0) \propto d_g^{d_1}$, and $p_{\rm eff}\propto x_g.d_g^{d_f} \sim d_g^{d_f-3}$.

+In the opposite situation $\xi\ll d_g$ (i.e. far above $p_c$), Fig.~\ref{fig:SdeQaprespc}a shows a behavior similar to that observed in the dilute regime in Fig.~\ref{fig:SO-Q-germs-belowpc}a, $I_N ( Q)$ varying approximately as $\xi^{d_f}$ at low $Q \xi$, and decreasing as $Q^{-d_f}$ at large $Q $ ($<0.2$).
+This reflects the fact that, for small $\xi$, most selected sites belong to the percolating cluster, for which such a dependence was observed in Fig.~\ref{fig:SOLargest}b.
+Consistently, Fig.~\ref{fig:scalingpeff} shows that $p_{\rm eff}$ varies as $ \xi^{d_f-3}$, the density of the percolating cluster. intercorrelation of the percolation cluster with the other clusters only slightly modify the total structure factor: $I_N(Q \to 0) $ is found to vary as $\xi ^{d_2}$, with $d_2=2.25 < d_f$.